A44 road

 The A44 is a major road in the United Kingdom that runs from Oxford in southern England to Aberystwyth in west Wales.

 History

 The original (1923) route of the A44 was Chipping Norton to Aberystwyth.
 No changes were made to the route of the A44 in the early years.
 After the Second World War, the section between Rhayader and Llangurig was renumbered A470, as part of the 186 mi long road in Wales that connects Cardiff on the south coast to Llandudno on the north coast.
 The A44 was extended to Oxford in the 1990s, replacing part of the A34 when the M40 motorway was completed.

+On 1 April 1937, a part of the road was classed to be part of the Newport–Shrewsbury trunk road.

 Route

 Oxford–Evesham

 The road begins at a roundabout junction with the A40 road on the northern section of Oxford's ring road in Oxfordshire.
 It has a grade separated junction with the A34 road (leading to the M40 motorway and Winchester).
 From here, the road runs northwest, and has a 2 mi section of dual-carriageway through the villages of Yarnton and Begbroke before reaching the town of Woodstock, home to Blenheim Palace.
 The road then reaches the main market street in Chipping Norton before entering the Cotswolds.
 The road here has many hills and turns, and is single-carriageway with some tight bends, with not much opportunity for overtaking.

 The road then enters Gloucestershire, and the town of Moreton in Marsh, before sweeping up through woodland until it reaches Fish Hill near Broadway in Worcestershire.
 At this point, it becomes 3-lane and descends steeply through some sharp bends.
 It then bypasses Broadway before meeting up with the A46/A435 Evesham bypass.